Article

 • Is our financial data accurate, accessible, and secure?

-• Do we know who owns each step in the close process and do they have what they need?
+• Do we know who owns each step in the close process and what they need?

 • Have we updated system permissions and removed unnecessary access?